“For goodness’ sake! What were you thinking?!” is probably the most common phrase used by mothers of teenagers worldwide.

 Driving with the breaks under construction

 Having a fully functional downstairs emotional centre with an underdeveloped upstairs control centre, means we have fully charged emotions with no breaks!
-Recent research and MRI studies show that the brain is not actually fully developed until the age of 25, so our 18-year-old “adults” are effectively learners in the driving seat of a Ferrari.
+Recent research and MRI studies show that the brain is not actually fully developed until the age of 25.
+Therefore, our 18-year-old “adults” are effectively learners in the driving seat of a Ferrari.

 The lines of the graph below represent a rough illustration of how the upstairs brain (frontal lobe) and the downstairs brain (amygdala) develop and affect control over behaviour and emotions.
-As you can see, during the toddler years, kids are almost pure emotion, lacking control over their behaviour, as the upstairs brain is catches up.
+As you can see, during the toddler years, kids are almost pure emotion.
+They are lacking control over their behaviour, as the upstairs brain is catches up.

 This means that at these ages, emotional outbursts are as normal a biological response to anger and frustration as a yawn is to fatigue.
-Kids from about 18 months to 4 years are simply hardwired to think “magically” and not “logically”, meaning things that may seem rational to us can be alarming to them.
+Kids from about 18 months to 4 years are simply hardwired to think “magically” and not “logically”.
+This means things that may seem rational to us can be alarming to them.
 This releases cortisol, a stress hormone (“Tantrum Juice”), which activates the downstairs brain, shuts down what little of the upstairs brain has developed, and voila!
 A tantrum occurs.

 Tactics to tame the mush behind the madness

-Now that we understand the mush that lies behind the madness we see, there are certain tactics we can implement to navigate our children’s emotions better, for example, when the emotional centre switches on and the rational, logical reasoning centre switches off.
-Some key things to consider are outlined below.
+Now that we understand the mush that lies behind the madness we see, there are certain tactics we can implement to navigate our children’s emotions better.
+For example, when the emotional centre switches on and the rational, logical reasoning centre switches off.

 About the Author:

-Laurence van Hanswijck de Jonge, MSc, PhD, is a Developmental Neuropsychologist and Coach who provides educational and neuropsychological assessments for English speaking children between the ages of 3 and 18.
+Laurence van Hanswijck de Jonge, MSc, PhD, is a Developmental Neuropsychologist and Coach.
+She provides educational and neuropsychological assessments for English speaking children between the ages of 3 and 18.
 Her practice is rooted in Positive Psychology and her belief in the importance of letting our children flourish through building on their innate strengths.
 She is certified by the University of Pennsylvania, USA, to run the Cognitive Behaviour Therapy based resilience building programme for children.
-She is also a CogMed coach, an evidence-based Working Memory Training program (computer-based) which sustainably improves attention by training working memory.
+She is also a CogMed coach.